Role of women in the Nicaraguan Revolution: Women in the armed struggle

-The women in revolutionary Nicaragua played a significant and uncharacteristic role in the revolution as guerrillas in the armed forces, subsequently challenging their traditional roles as mothers and primary caregivers.
+The women in revolutionary Nicaragua played a significant, uncharacteristic role in the revolution as guerrillas in the armed forces, subsequently challenging their traditional roles as mothers and primary caregivers.
 Their initial entry point into the public sphere as guerrillas was a precursor to women's further involvement in more political revolutionary events and agendas.
 Women of all ages and socioeconomic backgrounds joined both sides of the conflict: as part of the revolutionary Sandinista forces and the counter-revolutionary Contra forces.
-Women joined the FSLN to challenge the Somoza regime for many reasons which in essence surrounded the issue of the political repression of Nicaraguan women and Nicaraguan youth in particular.
+Women joined the FSLN to challenge the Somoza regime for many reasons, which in essence surrounded the issue of the political repression of Nicaraguan women and Nicaraguan youth in particular.
 The FSLN began integrating women into their guerrilla forces in 1967.
-Unlike other left-wing guerrilla groups in the region, the Sandinistas espoused progressive views on gender equality because they believed that winning women's support and participation in the revolution would only strengthen it and ensure greater success.
-This in turn led to women aligning with the Sandinistas and the additional support of young Sandinista women who wanted to revolt against the Somoza regime.
+Unlike other left-wing guerrilla groups in the region, the Sandinistas espoused progressive views on gender equality, believing that winning women's support and participation in the revolution would strengthen it and lead to greater success.
+This led women to align with the Sandinistas and to receive additional support from the young Sandinista women who wanted to revolt against the Somoza regime.
+Groups such as Las Mujeres del Cuá, supported the Sandinistas and often included old women, adolescent women, and young children.